Financial Accounting: Foundations

 Overview

-In this course, you will learn foundations of financial accounting information.
+In this course, you will learn the foundations of financial accounting information.
 You will start your journey with a general overview of what financial accounting information is and the main financial statements.
 You will then learn how to code financial transactions in financial accounting language.
 In the meantime, you will learn about the most important concept in contemporary financial accounting: accrual accounting.
 You will then critically analyze how firms recognize revenues.
-Finally, you will finish the course with an analysis of accounting for short-term assets where you will go into detail on how firms account for accounts receivables and inventories.
+Finally, you will finish the course with an analysis of accounting for short-term assets, where you will go into detail on how firms account for accounts receivable and inventories.

 Upon successful completion of this course, you will be able to:

-• Write a financial transaction in financial accounting language and understand how this impacts main financial statements
+• Write a financial transaction in financial accounting language and understand how this impacts

 • Understand how accrual accounting and fundamental accounting concepts work

-• Account for accounts receivables and inventories.
+• Account for accounts receivable and inventories.

 This course is part of the iMBA offered by the University of Illinois, a flexible, fully-accredited online MBA at an incredibly competitive price.
-For more information, please see the Resource page in this course and onlinemba.illinois.edu.
+For more information, please see the Resource page in this course and go to onlinemba.illinois.edu.

 Syllabus

-• Course Orientation
+- Course Orientation

-• You will become familiar with the course, your classmates, and our learning environment.
+- You will become familiar with the course, your classmates, and our learning environment.
 The orientation will also help you obtain the technical skills required for the course.

-• Module 1: Introduction to Financial Accounting
+- Module 1: Introduction to Financial Accounting

-• Accounting is the language of business.
+- Accounting is the language of business.
 Managers communicate the results of operations within a firm through accounting to various financial information users including investors and creditors.
 In this module, you will explore various users of accounting information and the main financial statements they use to acquire accounting information.
 You will develop an understanding of the particular type of information provided by each financial statement and how financial statements are related to each other.

-• Module 2: Recording Transactions and Financial Statement Preparation
+- Module 2: Recording Transactions and Financial Statement Preparation

-• Module 3: Fundamental Accounting Concepts and Revenue Recognition
+- Module 3: Fundamental Accounting Concepts and Revenue Recognition

-• Module 4: Short-Term Assets
+- Module 4: Short-Term Assets

-• One of the major components of a balance sheet is short-term assets, which are assets that can be converted into cash within a year.
+- One of the major components of a balance sheet is short-term assets, which are assets that can be converted into cash within a year.
 Accounts receivables and inventories constitute a major part of short-term assets.
-Understanding accounting for these accounts will help you uncover how these accounts change over time, their valuation, and their usefulness in managerial decision making.
+Understanding accounting for these accounts will help you uncover how these accounts change over time, their valuation, and their usefulness in managerial decision-making.

 Taught by